back to top

 2. my_set2 is the second set

-This example will perform an intersection() operation to join two sets.
+Example: This example demonstrates an intersection() operation that joins two sets.

 #create a set with 8 elements